 This information is based on the agreement between the EU and the UK.
 Do you have questions?
 Contact the Brexitloket.

 Important to know

 - Certain goods can be marked dual use goods.
 It means they have both a civic and a military use.
-You will be able to continue exporting many dual use goods.
+You can continue to export many dual use goods.

 - Check if you export dual use goods as defined in the regulation, and if you may continue to export them.

 - Do you want to export dual use goods as defined in this regulation to the UK?
 Apply for an EU001-licence on the Dutch Customs CDIU (Central Facility for Import and Export) website.
 Contact the CDIU if you need assistance filling out the (Dutch language only) form.

 - If your business is located inside the EU and deals with chemicals, the EU regulation REACH (Registration, Evaluation, Authorisation and restriction of CHemicals) probably applies to you.

 - The REACH and CLP helpdesk (only available in Dutch) has outlined several possible situations for EU and UK businesses.

 - Businesses in the UK have to comply with the new UK-REACH legislation.
 Check out the British government website to find out how REACH registrations work in the UK.